apache/cassandra-java-driver/CONTRIBUTING.md

 Before starting to work on something, please comment in JIRA or ask on the mailing list to make sure nobody else is working on it.

-If a fix applies both to 2.0 and 2.1, work on the 2.0 branch, your commit will eventually get merged in 2.1.
+If a fix applies to 2.0, 2.1 and 2.2, work on the 2.0 branch, your commit will eventually get merged in 2.1 then in 2.2.

 Before you send your pull request, make sure that: